weaverbel/intro-computational-thinking/content/5-solutions.md

 This is a perfect task for a loop, as the task is simple and repetitive.

-{% include figure.html img="loop-pseudocode.png" alt="Steps in the loop" caption="Steps in the loop" width="70%" %}
+{% include figure.html img="pseudo-loop.png" alt="Steps in the loop" caption="Steps in the copying loop" width="70%" %}

 ------------